mohammadzainabbas/MGMA-Lab/README.md

 pre-commit installed at .git/hooks/pre-commit
 ```

 This means pre-commit hook were installed successfully.
-You can